ankitku3101/ankitku3101/README.md

 ### About Me

-- B.Tech in Computer Science & Engineering
+- Computer Science Graduate
-- Recently completed an SDE internship at **Kim (kim.cc)**, shipping production APIs and revamping core product interfaces.
+- Former SDE Intern at **Kim (kim.cc)**
-- Currently deepening my DSA, system design fundamentals, and exploring AI tooling projects.
 - I like building things end-to-end — from real-time backends to the UI that sits on top of them.
+- Currently exploring AI, LLMs, agentic workflows, and developer tooling while strengthening my system design and problem-solving skills.
 - Reach me at **ankit.ku3101@gmail.com**

 <p align="center">